oracle-samples/oltrain/OCNE/ocne.md

 [![](../common/images/scale_300.png)](https://youtu.be/aVyqWh048yo)

 <h2>Hands On Labs</h2>
-Each hands-on lab provides step-by-step procedures to complete specific tasks in an Oracle-provided free lab environment.
+<p>Each hands-on lab provides step-by-step procedures to complete specific tasks in an Oracle-provided free lab environment.
 Follow the procedures to connect to your Oracle Linux compute instance on Oracle Cloud Infrastructure and complete the labs.
-Alternatively, you can perform the lab steps on your own Oracle Linux environment.
+Alternatively, you can perform the lab steps on your own Oracle Linux environment.</p>

 <p style="font-size:90%;text-align:center;"><a href="https://youtu.be/HOB5dhbcAyo">Click here to learn about using the free hands on labs</a></p>
 <p style="text-align:center;"><a href="https://youtu.be/HOB5dhbcAyo">